Concussions in American football: Helmets

+The 2024 NFL season had the fewest number of player concussions, the NFL said better helmets are a major contributor as the league had approved 12 new helmet models and advised players not to wear the helmets models that performed worse in laboratory testing.

 Prevention

 In October 2009, NFL Commissioner Roger Goodell and the NFL Concussion Committee were called before Congress to defend their policies against allegations of neglect.
-Goodell provided testimony, but was unable to answer many questions, as none of the primary authors of the league's research, Ira Casson, David Viano, or Elliot Pellman were present.
+Goodell provided testimony, but was unable to answer many questions.
 As a result of this incident and pressure from the NFL Players Association, the NFL released a comprehensive overhaul of the league concussion policy in November and December 2009.
 The policy expanded the list of symptoms that would prevent a player from returning to a game or practice on the same day their injury occurred.